arcus-azure/arcus.security/docs/features/secrets/general.md

 ```

 ## Configuring the cache
-By default we only keep them around for **5 minutes**, but you can configure this yourself.
+By default, retrieved secrets are cached for **5 minutes**, but you can configure this yourself.

 ```csharp
 var cacheConfiguration = new CacheConfiguration(TimeSpan.FromMinutes(10)); // Optional: Default is 5 min